DIRDM/irods-restful-example/README.md

     $ ./demo_cleanup.sh
     ```

+    __Remarks__:

-    _Remark:_ the current RESTful API of iRODS does not provide interface for removing iRODS user.
+    * The current RESTful API of iRODS does not provide interface for removing iRODS user.
 Thus, to really make the instance clean, one needs to use the `iadmin` command to remove the user `demo_user` in addition.

 2. initialise a collection `dac_00002` and set up relevant groups for access control